werpu/tinydecscodegen/Readme.md

 ### Honest Answer

-Yes definitely, I use it together with TinyDecorations and Angular 5+ in a bigger projects, so I am eating my own dogfood here.
+Yes definitely, I use it together with TinyDecorations and/or Angular 5+ in a bigger projects.
+So I am eating my own dogfood here.
 However the ui is bound to change, since it is very basic atm.
 Also smaller bugs can be expected.

 However, since I currently develop